There were a lot of things I was expecting, when I started this new YouTube project.

 To this day, that one is my favorite.

 And to this day, if I put on a Guns N Roses record I come to life.
 I start breathing.
 When Guns N Roses played Nijmegen a few years back, I put on Appetite, probably for the first time in a decade or more.

 Hearing Slash’s guitars in the Welcome to the Jungle intro?

 My heartbeat went up, and I quit my job as a yoga teacher after 15 years.

 Or at least that’s one way to look at it!
 LOL

-But yeah, that music really brought back my former strength.
+It really brought back my former strength.

 But I wasn’t expecting that type of impact, listening to Bon Jovi.
 Not at all.
-Maybe because the music was still contaminated, too much associated with being hurt so badly.
+Maybe because the music was still contaminated, too much associated with being hurt so badly?

 Or maybe because, as opposed to Guns N Roses, Bon Jovi had been making new music.